HIST5504 History and Heritage

 - Students are able to (1) demonstrate an understanding of the key methodological and theoretical issues underlying the concepts of heritage; (2) demonstrate an understanding of the key debates currently informing heritage practice in Australia and around the world; and (3) explain, critically assess and interpret key heritage principles relating to a specific historic place or places.

-- Typically this unit is assessed in the following ways: (1) reflective journal/blog; (2) a project of 3000 to 3500 words; and (3) workshop particpation.
+- Indicative assessments in this unit are as follows: (1) reflective journal/blog; (2) a project of 3000 to 3500 words; and (3) workshop particpation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.